istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/change-notes/index.md

 in `GetProxyServiceTargets` correctly matches services instead of returning an empty list.
   ([Issue #58125](https://github.com/istio/istio/issues/58125))

-- **Fixed** When PILOT_ENABLE_QUIC_LISTENERS is enabled, generated Gateway API Services will listen on the corresponding UDP port for each HTTPS listener.
+- **Fixed** an issue where, when `PILOT_ENABLE_QUIC_LISTENERS` is enabled, generated Gateway API `Service` resources did not listen on the corresponding UDP port for each HTTPS listener.
   ([Issue #58247](https://github.com/istio/istio/issues/58247))

 - **Fixed** an issue where HTTPS listeners defined via `ListenerSet` failed to deliver TLS certificates when the parent Gateway used manual deployment.
   ([Issue #59535](https://github.com/istio/istio/issues/59535))

-- **Fixed** an issue where HTTPRoute and GRPCRoute filters with invalid header values were silently dropped from the Envoy config instead of reporting an InvalidFilter status.
+- **Fixed** an issue where `HTTPRoute` and `GRPCRoute` filters with invalid header values were silently dropped from the Envoy config instead of reporting an `InvalidFilter` status.
   ([Issue #59933](https://github.com/istio/istio/issues/59933))

 - **Fixed** a brief traffic outage when changing the `istio.io/rev` label on a Kubernetes